Cach LLC Owns My Debt – Should I Agree to Payments, Settle, or Fight?

 Additional concerns dealing with Cach and the Scott collection attorney.

 You asked about why they want you to consent to a judgment even when you are agreeing to make payments.
 They do this to “secure” your payments.
 Basically, they win a judgment without having to do any work.
 If you do not make a payment on time, they already have the judgment and can go to the court and get bank account levy permission, garnish wages, or place liens on property (as may be allowed in each state).

 You also need to be aware of what the consent to judgment says about interest that is allowed to be charged.
 If you do not negotiate zero interest as part of your agreement – you will be paying for more than the 60 months I calculated above.

-If it were me in your shoes, I would not move forward with anything else, or speak to anyone at the Michael Scott firm, until speaking with an experienced collection defense attorney in Texas.
-The consults are typically free, so you get information and additional things to consider at no cost.
+If it were me in your shoes, I would not move forward with anything else, or speak to anyone at the Michael Scott firm, until speaking with me or an experienced collection defense attorney in your state.
+Consulting with me is free, so you get information and additional things to consider at no cost.
 Most experienced attorneys I can refer you to are available for a free initial consult too.
 Consulting with an expert is just wise to do.

 Will you need to spend money on the attorney?
 Yup.
-But with the potential to save 5 plus years of payments that will triple the amount you originally owed, that is what I would encourage you to consider.
-Let me know in a comment reply if you want me to email you some contact info for the type of attorney you should call and consult with.
-Also let me know the closest city to you.
+But with the potential, in your case, to save 5 plus years of payments that will triple the amount you originally owed, that is what I would encourage you to consider.

 Oh… that brings up another thing.
 When did you last make a payment on this debt to GEMB?
 I know you said you opened it in 2008, but can you recall the year and month you fell behind.
 I have 2 reasons to ask this: